 It doesn’t matter whether you’re just starting out or have already in operation for some time, you’ll want to check your business model regularly.
-It includes reviewing how the current model generates sales and spotting opportunities for implementing a better revenue model as well.
+It includes reviewing how the current model generates sales and spotting opportunities for implementing a better revenue model.

-If you’re looking for the right business model for your business, learn about the three business models below.
+If you’re looking for the right business model for your business, learn about the three business models.
 Take a look at how they can help create a low risk and profitable online business using your spare time, working from home.

 There are three major internet business models that you can build a business around: